Top 7 Physical Alzheimer’s Symptoms

 1. Difficulty with Familiar Tasks

-People with Alzheimer’s disease have trouble completing tasks that they could do without conscious effort before the onset of their illness.
-I’ll never forget the man who told me that he first became aware something was really and truly wrong with his mom when she put cat litter in the coffee maker instead of coffee grounds.
-If a senior starts to have trouble operating the TV remote control, the microwave oven or anything like that, you may want to consider arranging a memory test.
+People with Alzheimer’s have trouble completing tasks that they could do without conscious effort before the onset of their illness.
+I’ll never forget the man who told me that he first became aware something was really and truly wrong with his mom when she put litter in the coffee maker instead of coffee grounds.
+If a senior starts to have trouble operating things like the TV remote control or the microwave oven, you may want to consider arranging a memory test.

 2. Repetitive Behaviors

-People with Alzheimer’s disease may forget that they’ve just done something, so they do it again…and again…and again.
-For example, one of my elderly family members, a great aunt with dementia, was a smoker.
+People with Alzheimer’s may forget that they’ve just done something, so they do it again, again, and again.
+For example, one of my elderly family members with dementia, was a smoker.
 She would light one cigarette, take a few puffs, and then set it in the ashtray.
 Then she’d light another and do the same.
 Sometimes someone would find her with three or four cigarettes lit at once!
-It’s a wonder she didn’t burn a house down.
-Admittedly, this is an extreme example, but subtler repetitive behaviors can occur in people with earlier stages of the illness.
+Admittedly, this is an extreme example, but subtler repetitive behaviors can occur in people with earlier stages of the disease.
 Is a senior checking to make sure that the front door is locked after already having checked it a few minutes before?
 Is she feeding a pet she just fed an hour ago?
 Is she cleaning her glasses again and again?
 These are more commonplace examples of the types of repetitive behaviors people with Alzheimer’s will exhibit.